sharispe/sm-tools-evaluation/README.md

 The script which is used to perform the test can be found at `/scripts/go/run.sh`.
 This script is used to launch the tests considering the tools have been installed and the dataset downloaded.
-If you try to reproduce the results, please edit the variable at the beginning of the script (e.g. installation and output directory).
+If you try to reproduce the results, please edit the variables at the beginning of the script (e.g. installation and output directory).
-The script also specifies two constraints you can be modified editing the script.
+The script also specifies two constraints that can be modified by editing the script.
 This must be required depending on your hardware configuration.
 The constraint we considered are:
 - memory consumption : processes cannot use more than 6Go memory